 By Domestic Flights:

-- Air Travel: Domestic flights operate between major cities like Casablanca, Marrakech, Rabat, Fes, and Tangier, offering a quick and convenient mode of transportation for long-distance travel.
+Domestic flights operate between major cities like Casablanca, Marrakech, Rabat, Fes, and Tangier, offering a quick and convenient mode of transportation for long-distance travel.

 - Regional Airlines: Royal Air Maroc and other regional airlines operate domestic flights within Morocco, with frequent schedules and competitive fares.